 Unleashing Your Strength with Weighted Dip Belts

-Why I Love My Weight Dip Belt
+Why Do I Love My Weighted Belt?

 Of course, you could always try putting a weight between your knees or feet.
 If you’ve tried this, you no doubt know how much of a pain it can be.
 Why not make your life easier and use a belt to easily add weight to.